 Leave some carryover on the native range.
 In the long run, range with 40 to 50 per cent carry-over will produce more grass and more beef per acre than pasture that is grazed down.
 The carry-over maintains the higher yielding species in the stand and leaves the roots in better condition.
 The carry-over also traps more snow for moisture retention.

-Graze according to the grass' production calendar.
+Graze according to the grass's production calendar.
 Seeded grasses grow early in the spring, and achieve most of their growth in the first six weeks.
 Russian and Altai wild rye grasses hold their feed value into the fall.
 Native pasture does most of its growing in late June and July.
 Grazing before late June reduces total pasture yield and increases the number of acres required to carry a cow.

 Leaving cows out on pasture during an open winter often results in no grass being left in the pasture should spring rains fail.